briandgomez/Study/Security+/Security Architecture.md

 - Firewalls encrypt traffic
 - Firewalls can act as routers

-- <u>Unified Threat Management (UTM)</u>: older all-in-one firewall that bundles several security tools into a single device
+- <u>Unified Threat Management (UTM)</u>: When multiple security features or services are combined into a single device within your network
-    - Used as all in one box firewall with antivirus and VPN
+    - Used as all in one firewall with antivirus and VPN

 - <u>Next Generation Firewalls (NGFW)</u>: modern firewall that combines traditional firewall functions with advanced features like deep packet inspection, intrusion prevention, and application awareness
-    - Operate at layer 7
+    - Operates at layer 7

-- <u>Web Application Firewall (WAF)</u>: protects web applications by filtering, monitoring, and blocking HTTP/HTTPS traffic
+- <u>Web Application Firewall (WAF)</u>: monitors, filters, and blocks malicious traffic to and from web apps

 # Secure Communication
-- <u>VPN</u>: encrypts all private data and sends it across the internet
+- <u>Virtual Private Network (VPN)</u>: encrypts all private data and sends it across the internet
     - <u>Concentrator</u>: decrypts/encrypts data

 - SSL/TLS VPN
      - Used for remote access
      - Uses protocol 443
      ![alt text](image-22.png)

-- <u>Software Defined Networking (SDN WAN)</u>: method to connect to web based applications
+- <u>Software Defined Networking (SD-WAN)</u>: uses SDN principles to securely and efficiently manage connections between different physical locations.
+It involves integrating additional security services or device to enhance a network's defenses such as using a 3rd party cloud based service or specialized security device that works with the current SD-WAN technology
     - No need to connect to a central point (i.e. data center) before connecting to the cloud anymore
     ![alt text](image-23.png)

-- <u>Secure Access Service Edge (SASE)</u>: secure way to connect to the cloud
+- <u>Secure Access Service Edge (SASE)</u>: combines network security and WAN capabilities in a cloud-based service
     - It replaces the the concentrator for security
     ![alt text](image-24.png)

  #### Selection of effective controls
- 1. VPN - use SSL/TLS for user access
+ 1. VPN (remote user access)
+    - Uses TLS encryption to protect data
+    - Its secure, flexible, and app level access.
+Its best used for individual remote users
+    - Use case example: employees working from home
+ 2. IPsec (site to site network link)
+    - Works at the Network Layer (Layer 3)
+    - Encrypts all IP traffic
-    - IPsec tunnels for site to site access
+    - Used in site to site VPNs
- 2. SD-WAN - use to manage network connectivity to the cloud
-    - Use SASE for security
+    - Use case example: connecting a NY office and a LA office
+ 3. SD-WAN (cloud traffic management)
+    - Improves performance and reliability
+    - Use case example: managing traffic between branch offices and cloud apps
+ 4. SASE (cloud based security)
+    - Protects users and data regardless of location
+    - Great for remote work and cloud first environments
+    - Security policies are enforced in cloud and on-premises
+    - Use case example: employees working remotely from anywhere such as coffee shops, airport, or home

  # Data Types and Classifications